orb-community/pktvisor/README.md

 API Documentation
 ---
-The REST API documentation is available in OpenAPI format.
+The REST API documentation, including a description of the metrics that are available, is available in OpenAPI format.
+See the `docs/` directory.

 Getting Started